 You can use the Lens Pro To Go website or their iPhone app to set up orders.
 The rental period begins with the first delivery attempt and needs to be picked up within 24 hours of the rental end.

 Lens Pro also offers a used gear section for some of their older items as well as a range of gift cards for the production professional in your family or circle of friends.

-Another peer-to-peer equipment rental service is Camera Lends.
-With equipment available in 500+ cities and thousands of members, Camera Lends claims to be "the world's largest peer-to-peer lending community for camera and video equipment."
+Another peer-to-peer equipment rental service is KitSplit.
+With equipment available in 500+ cities and thousands of members, KitSplit claims to be “the world’s largest peer-to-peer lending community for the camera and video equipment.”

-Camera Lends is working to add members and equipment renters across the country, but their focus is on local markets meaning they won't ship gear.
-Instead, they let you look up specific equipment based on your location and the dates you are looking to rent.
+KitSplit’s focus is on local markets meaning they offer on-demand local delivery and pick-up options.
+Look up specific equipment based on your location and the dates you are looking to rent.
 Once you find what you need, you can get in touch with the renter and arrange for pickup and return of the items.

-Like with Uber, Camera Lends incorporates a rating system for both equipment owners and renters so that the entire community can better understand who is good to work with and who is not.
+Like with AirBnB, KitSplit incorporates a rating system for both equipment owners and renters so that the entire community can better understand who is good to work with and who is not.
 They pre-screen all new members to verify that they were not scammers.
-And they offer full replacement coverage to equipment owners in the event that gear gets damaged or stolen.
+And they offer afforable insurance for equipment owners in the event that gear gets damaged or stolen.

 Renting in a peer-to-peer network can also have the advantage of meeting local creators who might have valuable information to share like how to best use the equipment or where to find good crew.